Understanding zealous diff3 style in Git conflicts

 Let's start from the default merge

 style of conflict markers.
 It is the most common and widely used style.
 It is simple and easy to understand.
-It shows only the local changes and the incoming changes.
-It is a two-way comparison.
+It shows only the local changes and the incoming changes, being a two-way comparison.

 Frankly speaking - it is not enough to resolve the conflict in a complex scenario.
 It is not enough to understand the context of the changes and the evolution of the code.
 This is where diff3